architector1324/project-demiurg/examples/examples.md

 #### **2. Demonstration Goal / What was intended to be shown**
 This example demonstrates two key capabilities of SRGE:
-*   **Generation of Scientifically Accurate Ontologies:** SRGE's ability to create worlds describing complex physical phenomena (a water droplet in a vacuum) using precise scientific terminology and a deep understanding of relevant physics and chemistry laws.
+*   **Generation of Scientifically Accurate Realities based on SRGC principles:** SRGE's ability to create worlds describing complex physical phenomena (a water droplet in a vacuum) using precise scientific terminology and a deep understanding of relevant physics and chemistry laws.
 *   **Semantic Navigation (`--navigate`) and the "Reality as Observation" Principle:** The most crucial part of this example.
 It powerfully demonstrates SRGE's ability to perform **recursive semantic manifestation** of the world based on a user query.
 The request for "Atom of a water molecule" led to a sequential "unfolding" of hierarchical layers: `Water Droplet` -> `Water Molecule` -> `Hydrogen Atom` / `Oxygen Atom`.
-This demonstrates hierarchical consistency, the internal ontological structure of each "manifestation," and focused detailing.
+This demonstrates hierarchical consistency and the internal **SRGC-driven structure** of each "manifestation."

 #### **3. Generated JSON Worlds**